andrewrk/libsoundio/README.md

  0. implement CoreAudio (OSX) backend, get examples working
  0. implement WASAPI (Windows) backend, get examples working
  0. implement ASIO (Windows) backend, get examples working
- 0. JACK: implement prebuffering
+ 0. JACK: implement prebuffering ...or delete prebuffering as a concept
- 0. why does pulseaudio microphone use up all the CPU?
  0. Avoid calling `soundio_panic` in PulseAudio.
  0. Figure out a way to test prebuf.
 I suspect prebuf not working for ALSA which is why we have to pre-fill the ring buffer with silence for